6mile/tvpo/README.md

 **Data:** What kind of data does the target possess?
 Is it protected and sensitive?
 What would be the consequences if this data was misused?

-## Behaviours

-### Definition:

-Traits of an individual human that can be used for malicious purposes

-### Description:

-In the context of TVPO, behaviours are the tangible artifacts of the anti-patterns an individual exibits in their working life.
-These behaviors impact their interaction with work processes and affect the tools and configurations they use.
-Behaviours can be likened to the unique fingerprints that a person leaves behind while performing their job, serving as identifiable patterns that can be leveraged by attackers.

-For example, a Behaviour in this context can be that a software engineer doesn't use SSH keys to push code to their SCM provider.
-Alternatively, the engineer might prefer an older version of their IDE, or a software library, and has therefore not upgraded to the latest version of that tool.
-Each of these behaviours creates attack vectors that attackers can use.

-When identifying the behaviors of a potential target, consider asking the following questions:

 ## Patterns

 ### Definition: